 Budgets are rarely something that people regularly look at but what they do is help you understand what you’re spending your hard-earned money on and to set some boundaries for how much you allocate to your various expenses.
 Preparing a budget shouldn’t feel overwhelming, there are many templates out there to help you create something that works for you.

-For example, the MoneySmart Budget planner is a great starting point.
+For example, our free budget planner is a great starting point.
 If getting into specific details with your spending feels too difficult, you can simplify the process by listing those things you are currently spending money on and allocate general amounts as a guideline to better understand your expenses.